KseniiaPrytkova/postimees-articles/README.md

     </nav>
 </template>
 ```
-and connect it with layout (default.vue):
+And connect it with the layout (default.vue):
 ``` vue
 <template>
     <div>